platformatic/platformatic/docs/service/configuration.md

   or an array of objects composed as follows,
   - `path` (`string`): Relative path to plugin's entry point.
   - `options` (`object`): Optional plugin options.
-  - `encapsulate` (`boolean`): if the path is a folder, it instruct Platformatic to not encapsulate those plugins.
+  - `encapsulate` (`boolean`): if the path is a folder, it instructs Platformatic to not encapsulate those plugins.
   - `maxDepth` (`integer`): if the path is a folder, it limits the depth to load the content from.
   - `autoHooks` (`boolean`): Apply hooks from autohooks.js file(s) to plugins found in folder.
   - `autoHooksPattern` (`string`): Regex to override the autohooks naming convention.